Since opening in 1998,

 All Aboard!
 Has captivated imaginations with hands-on play alongside the mighty Reuben Wells steam locomotive.

 After more than 25 years, it’s time for a refresh!
-On Nov.
-17, 2025, we will begin temporarily closing
+At the end of the day Sunday, Nov.
+16, 2025, we will begin temporarily closing

 All Aboard! so our team can conserve, preserve, and reimagine the exhibit.
 When it reopens fall 2026, you and your family will encounter a whole new train-centric world full of discovery and curiosity with numerous activities designed for young learners.